-There are more parameters we specified here
+There are several parameters specified here:

 - name Every layer can be given a name.
 When saving the model to disk and loading back, this is used as an identifier to map to the correct layer.
 So if your layer contains learned parameters (a convolution layer contains learned filters), you should give it a unique name.
-It is a good practice to give every layer a unique name, for the purpose of getting more informative debugging information when there are any potential issues. - n_filter Number of convolution filters. - kernel The size of each filter.
+It is a good practice to give every layer a unique name to get more informative debugging information when there are any potential issues. - n\filter Number of convolution filters. - kernel The size of each filter.
 This is specified in a tuple containing kernel width and kernel height, respectively.
-In this case, we are defining a 5x5 square filter size. - bottoms An array of symbols specifying where to get data from.
+In this case, we are defining a 5x5 square filter. - bottoms An array of symbols specifying where to get data from.
 In this case, we are asking for a single data source called :data.
 This is provided by the HDF5 data layer we just defined.
-By default, the HDF5 data layer tries to find two datasets named data and label from the HDF5 file, and to provide two streams of data called :data and :label, respectively.
+By default, the HDF5 data layer tries to find two datasets named data and label from the HDF5 file, and provide two streams of data called :data and :label, respectively.
 You can change that by specifying the tops property for the HDF5 data layer if needed. - tops This specifies a list of names for the output of the convolution layer.
-In this case, we are only taking one stream of input and after convolution, we output one stream of convolved data with the name : conv1.
+In this case, we are only taking one stream of input, and after convolution we output one stream of convolved data with the name : conv1.

-Another convolution layer and pooling layer are defined similarly, with more filters this time:
+Another convolution layer and pooling layer are defined similarly, this time with more filters: